SeniorPug/SudokuSolver/README.md

 # SudokuSolver
-Sudoku solver in QT
+Sudoku solver in QT.
 Single Elimination method only